pisv/gethandly.wiki-playground/Step-Two.md

 their child elements are stored in a simple `HashMap`.

 The `ElementCache` is quite interesting in that it is an *overflowing LRU cache*.
-It attempts to maintain a size equal or less than its space limit by removing the least recently used elements.
-The cache will remove elements which successfully close and all elements which are explicitly removed.
-If the cache cannot remove enough old elements to add new elements, it will grow beyond its space limit.
-Later, it will attempt to shrink back to the space limit.
+It attempts to maintain a size equal or less than its max size by removing the least recently used elements.
+The cache will remove elements that successfully close.
+If the cache cannot remove enough old elements to add new elements, it will grow beyond its max size.
+Later, it will attempt to shrink back to the max size.
 Such a cache allows you to put a constraint on the amount of memory consumed by the model.

 We don't need to use an LRU cache for child elements of Foo files (a `HashMap`